125+ web files in a constantly

 The water is passed into a large chamber that holds compartments in which two types of membranes are alternately layered and separated by spacers.
 One type of membrane allows only positive ions to pass through, while the other allows only negative ions.
 One of the end compartments has a positive electrical pole (anode).
 The other end compartment has a negative electrical pole (cathode).
 When an electric current is sent through the water, the negative ions are attracted to the positive electrical pole and the positive to the negative.
 The salt in every other layer is drawn off, leaving fresh water.
 This is then chlorinated before it is stored and distributed.
 The overall result, for Government-treated water bought by private homes to supplement what they are sometimes not able to get from rainwater alone, is of a high standard.

 Via a pressure tank, water is pumped to baths, shower stalls, toilets, hot water heaters, bathroom and kitchen taps and outdoor hose connections.
 Another problem that homeowners elsewhere do not have to endure is that when domestic buildings run short, private sector water trucks holding 800 Imperial gallons have to replenish domestic water tanks with water consumers buy from water truckers (about 45 in number in 2007) who in turn buy it from one of the Bermuda Government reservoirs or Bermuda Government owned sea water distillation or reverse osmosis plants.
 The truckers obtain 25 percent of their water from private sources and holding tanks, and 75 percent from Government reverse osmosis and desalination plants, and the water lens, which has extraction limits imposed by the Environmental Authority.
-Government is proceeding with the construction of a 500,000 gallons per day reverse osmosis plant that will assist greatly in meeting the Island's water needs well into the future.
-Completion of the $10 million Tynes Bay Seawater Reverse Osmosis (RO) Plant is expected in the summer of 2008.
+Government has constructed of a 500,000 gallons per day reverse osmosis plant that helps meet the Island's water needs well into the future.
+A $10 million Tynes Bay Seawater Reverse Osmosis (RO) Plant was completed in 2008.

 Do not order more water than is necessary.